Shuruppak: Archaeology

+dSU.KUR.RU-da)".
+Among other finds, 847 cuneiform tablets and 133 tablet fragments of Early Dynastic III period were collected, which ended up in the Berlin Museum and the Istanbul Museum.
+They included administrative, legal, lexical, and literary texts.
+Over 100 of the tablets dealt with the disbursement of rations to workers.
+About a thousand Early Dynastic clay sealings and fragments (used to secure doors and containers) were also found.
+Most from cylinder seals but 19 were from stamp seals.
+In 1903 the site was visited by Edgar James Banks who was excavating at the site of Adab, a four-hour walk to the north.
+Banks took photographs of the German trenches and noted a 20 foot in diameter well, constructed with plano-convex bricks, in the center of the larger mound as well as an arched sewer, similarly constructed.
+The latter was where tablets were found.
+Banks also noted that the smaller mound held a cemetery.

-After a brief survey by Hermann Volrath Hilprecht in 1900, it was first excavated in 1902 by Robert Koldewey and Friedrich Delitzsch of the German Oriental Society for eight months.
-Among other finds, hundreds of Early Dynastic tablets were collected, which ended up in the Berlin Museum and the Istanbul Museum.
-In March and April 1931, a joint team of the American Schools of Oriental Research and the University of Pennsylvania excavated Shuruppak for a further six week season, with Erich Schmidt as director and with epigraphist Samuel Noah Kramer.
-The excavation recovered 87 tablets and fragments—mostly from pre-Sargonic times—biconvex, and unbaked.
+In 1926 it was visited by Raymond P, Dougherty during his archaeological survey of the region.
+In March and April 1931, a joint team of the American Schools of Oriental Research and the University of Pennsylvania excavated Shuruppak for a further six week season, with Erich Schmidt as director and with epigraphist Samuel Noah Kramer being prompted by reports of illicit excavations in the area.
+They were able to stratify the major occupation levels as Jemdat Nasr (Fara I), Early Dynastic (Fara II), and Ur III empire (Fara III).
+There was an "inundation event" between Fara I and Fara II.
+The excavation recovered 96 tablets and fragments—mostly from pre-Sargonic times—biconvex, and unbaked.
+The tablets included reference to Shuruppak enabling confirmation of the sites original name.

 In 1973, a three-day surface survey of the site was conducted by Harriet P. Martin.
 Consisting mainly of pottery shard collection, the survey confirmed that Shuruppak dates at least as early as the Jemdet Nasr period, expanded greatly in the Early Dynastic period, and was also an element of the Akkadian Empire and the Third Dynasty of Ur.
-A surface survey was conducted in 2016 to 2018.

-Recently a full magnetometer survey of the site was completed.
-The researchers found thousands of robber holes left by looters which had disturbed surface in many places.
+A surface survey and a full magnetometer survey of the site was completed was conducted between 2016 and 2018 by a team from the Ludwig Maximilian University of Munich led by Adelheid Otto and Berthold Einwag.
+The initial work was under the regional QADIS survey.
+A drone was used to create a digital elevation model of the site.
+The researchers found thousands of robber holes left by looters which had disturbed surface in many places, with the top several meters of the main mound destroyed.
 They were able to use remains of the 900 meter long trench left by excavators in 1902 and 1903 to orient old excavation documents and aerial mapping with their geomagnetic results.
 Part of the site was inaccessible because of the spoil heaps from the excavations.
 A city wall was found (in Area A), which had been missed in the past.

-Occupation history

-Shuruppak became a grain storage and distribution city and had more silos than any other Sumerian city.
-The earliest excavated levels at Shuruppak date to the Jemdet Nasr period about 3000 BC; it was abandoned shortly after 2000 BC.
-Erich Schmidt found one Isin-Larsa cylinder seal and several pottery plaques which may date to early in the second millennium BC.
-Surface finds are predominantly Early Dynastic.

-The report of the 1930s excavation mentions a layer of flood deposits at the end of the Jemdet Nasr period at Shuruppak.
-More recently, it has been suggested that the nature of this deposit is more like that deposited by river avulsions, a process that was very common in the Tigris–Euphrates river system.
+A harbor and quay were also found.